activivan/mt-boosts/README.md

 # Minetest Boosts
 This Minetest mod adds boosts, technically privileges that are granted temporarily.
+Users can buy or gift them.

 ## Configuration
 You can configure your boosts in the `boosts.lua` file in the mod folder or configure them world-specific by creating a `boosts.lua` file in your world folder.